-Joris van Hoboken, Ph.D., is Professor of Law at the Vrije Universiteit Brussels (VUB) and a Senior Researcher at the Institute for Information Law (IViR), University of Amsterdam.
-He works on the intersection of fundamental rights protection (data privacy, freedom of expression, non-discrimination) and the governance of platforms and internet-based services.
-He is a specialist in European data protection, algorithmic governance and the regulation of internet intermediaries.

-He has been appointed to the Chair "Fundamental Rights and the Digital Transformation", which is established at the Interdisciplinary Research Group on Law Science Technology & Society (LSTS), with the support of Microsoft.
-He was a Postdoctoral Research Fellow at the Information Law Institute (ILI) at New York University, School of Law (2013-2016), where he co-organized the Algorithms and Accountability conference and led the interdisciplinary Seminar on IT and Security.
-He was also a Visiting Scholar at the NYU Stern Center for Business & Human Rights (2015-2016) and a lecturer in Information Policy at CornellTech (2016).
+Joris van Hoboken is a Professor of Law at the Vrije Universiteit Brussels (VUB) and an Associate Professor at the Institute for Information Law (IViR), University of Amsterdam.
+He works on the intersection of fundamental rights protection (privacy, freedom of expression, non-discrimination) and the regulation of platforms and internet services.
+At the VUB, he is appointed to the Chair 'Fundamental Rights and Digital Transformation', established at the Interdisciplinary Research Group on Law Science Technology & Society (LSTS), with the support of Microsoft.
+Previously, Van Hoboken worked at the Information Law Institute (ILI) at New York University Law School, the NYU Stern Center for Business & Human Rights and CornellTech.
 In 2008, he was a visiting scholar at the Berkman Klein Center for Internet & Society at Harvard University.
-From 2007-2017, he was on the Board of Directors of the Dutch digital rights organization Bits of Freedom (Chairman of the Board from 2012-2016).

-He obtained his PhD from the University of Amsterdam on the topic of search engines and freedom of expression (2012) and has graduate degrees in Law (2006, University of Amsterdam, cum laude) and Theoretical Mathematics (2002, University of Amsterdam, cum laude).
+Van Hoboken obtained his PhD from the University of Amsterdam on the topic of search engines and freedom of expression (2012) and has graduate degrees in Law (2006, University of Amsterdam, cum laude) and Theoretical Mathematics (2002, University of Amsterdam, cum laude).
+Van Hoboken is a regular speaker at international events and conferences and has conducted research for the European Commission, ENISA, UNESCO, the Dutch government and the European Parliament.